Niki-Tester/gamestar/README.md

   * As a frequent visitor, I want to view all reviews a particular user has created.

-  * As a frequent visitor, I want to change my account password.

   * As a returning visitor, I want to remove my like from a review.

   * As a frequent visitor, I want to delete my profile.